dart_ddi 0.8.1 copy "dart_ddi: ^0.8.1" to clipboard

 Qualifiers #

-Qualifiers play a crucial role in the DDI Library by differentiating between instances of the same type, enabling to uniquely identify and retrieve specific instances within a given scope.
-In scenarios where multiple instances coexist within a single scope, qualifiers serve as optional labels or identifiers associated with the registration and retrieval of instances, ensuring precision in managing dependencies.
+Qualifiers are used to differentiate instances of the same type, enabling to identify and retrieve specific instances.
+In scenarios where multiple instances coexist, qualifiers serve as optional labels or identifiers associated with the registration and retrieval of instances.

 How Qualifiers Work #